puzpuzpuz/questdb.io/docs/deployment/capacity-planning.md

 #### 17 CPU cores and more

-The ILP I/O Worker pool is configured to use 6 CPU cores to speed up ingestion and the ILP Writer is using 1 core.
-The shared worker pool is handling everything else and is configured using this formula:
+The InfluxDB Line Protocol I/O Worker pool is configured to use 6 CPU cores to speed up ingestion and the InfluxDB Line Protocol Writer is using 1 core.
+The shared worker pool is handling everything else and is configured using this
+formula:

 $(cpuAvailable) - 2 - (line.tcp.writer.worker.count) - (line.tcp.io.worker.count)$